Handley Page Hampden: Design

 The wings were made up of three large units: centre section, port outer wing and starboard outer wing, which were also subdivided.
 Each section was built around a main girder spar, leading edge section and trailing edge section.
-The wing made use of wingtip slots and hydraulically-actuated trailing edge flaps; the flaps and ailerons had stress-bearing D-spars.
+The wing made use of wingtip slots and hydraulically actuated trailing edge flaps; the flaps and ailerons had stress-bearing D-spars.
 According to Moyes, the configuration of the wing was a key feature of Hampden, being highly tapered and designed to exert low levels of drag; these attributes were responsible for the aircraft's high top speed for the era of 265 mph while retaining a reasonably low landing speed of 73 mph.

 The Hampden's flying qualities were typically described as being favourable; Moyes described it as being "extraordinarily mobile on the controls".
 Pilots were provided with a high level of external visibility, assisting the execution of steep turns and other manoeuvres.
 The control layout required some familiarisation, as some elements such as the hydraulic controls were unobtrusive and unintuitive.
 Upon introduction, the Hampden exhibited greater speeds and initial climb rates than any of its contemporaries while still retaining favourable handling qualities.

 The slim and compact fuselage of the aircraft was quite cramped, being wide enough only for a single person.
 The navigator sat behind the pilot and access in the cockpit required folding down the seats.
 Once in place, the crew had almost no room to move and were typically uncomfortable during long missions.
 Aircrews referred to the Hampden by various nicknames due to this, such as Flying Suitcase, Panhandle, and Flying Tadpole.
+Wilfred John Lewis wrote: